gelatodigital/gelato-uniswap/README.md

 ### Step 1: Create a smart contract wallet

-In order for a User to schedule trades on Kyber using Gelato, the User needs a smart contract wallet (proxy contract), through which he will interact with the Gelato Protocol.
+In order for a User to schedule trades on Uniswap using Gelato, the User needs a smart contract wallet (proxy contract), through which he will interact with the Gelato Protocol.
 You can think of Gelato simply being a module that can be integrated into any smart contract, including smart contract wallets (e.g. Gnosis Safe, dsProxy, etc.), enabling these contracts to execute transactions at some point in the future, when a pre-specified condition, such as the time being a day from now, is met.

-For this demo your Users will be using a [`GelatoUserProxy`](https://github.com/gelatodigital/gelato-kyber/blob/master/contracts/user_proxies/GelatoUserProxy.sol) as a smart contract wallet, for simplicity.
+For this demo your Users will be using a [`GelatoUserProxy`](https://github.com/gelatodigital/gelato-uniswap/blob/master/contracts/user_proxies/GelatoUserProxy.sol) as a smart contract wallet, for simplicity.
 Theoretically, they could use any Smart Contract Proxy, such as a `GnosisSafe` or `Maker`'s `DSProxy`.

 Run this to create a `GelatoUserProxy` for the User: